CeriOSRey/Everything_Swift/Everything_Swift/Wiki/IQ_DesignPattern_iOSFramework.md

 ## 7. Can you explain KVO, and how it's used on Apple's platforms?
 - allows you to observe changes to specific properties without tightly coupling components.
 - key looks like this `\.objectToObserve.myDate`
+- can only be done to reference types

 ## 8. Can you give some examples of where singletons might be a good idea?
 - Configuration Managers: A singleton can manage app-wide configuration settings.
 For example, a SettingsManager that handles user preferences or theme settings.